Dairy owner and father fight off hammer-wielding alleged robber

 “This is unacceptable.
 We never thought it would happen in the daytime.”

 At night the shop was closed, with only a window for customers to purchase through.
-But Singh said it was not possible to do this all the time.
+But Harshminder said it was not possible to do this all the time.

-His father was visiting from India and Singh said the incident left him with a bad impression.
+His father was visiting from India and Harshminder said the incident left him with a bad impression.

 Darshan was taken to hospital by his wife to get checked over after the ordeal.